wanko/dse/README.md

 Option `--dse-mode MODE` can be used to switch between depth first (MODE=depth), and breadth based approach (MODE=breadth), by default MODE=breadth.
 For the depth mode, the clingo parameter for number of models is used to determine how many Pareto optimal models are iterated, as usual 0 means all models.
 The breadth approach ignores this options, as it always exhausts the search space.
+Add flag `--duplicate-vectors` to keep several solutions with the same quality vector in breadth mode, by default only the first is stored.

 ### Example